A burning permit is not needed for recreational fires less than 3-feet-by-3-feet in size.

 - Have a source of extinguishment nearby (hose, bucket of water, fire extinguisher, etc.)

 - Be supervised at all times until the fire has been extinguished

 - Be discontinued if deemed hazardous or a nuisance by a member of the fire or police department

 For detailed requirements, see City Code 130.06.

-For fires larger than three feet by three feet, such as for burning piled wood or brush, an open burning permit must be filed with the city and a $40 fee must be paid upon permit approval.
+For fires larger than 3-feet-by-3-feet, such as for burning piled wood or brush, you must apply for an open burning permit.
+After the burn site is reviewed by fire department personnel, the permit will be approved or denied.
+If approved, an open burning permit will be issued and a $40 fee must be paid when picking up the paperwork at city hall.
 Burning permits are only issued for rural areas of the city or for areas in Jackson and Louisville Townships.

 Shakopee Fire Department

 2700 Vierling Drive E.